 As a fleet grows, managing trailers quickly becomes a significant challenge.
+This is where trailer tracking systems come in.
 Why?

 - The typical fleet has about 2.5 trailers per vehicle